Adaptive Server Enterprise

-SAP ASE (Adaptive Server Enterprise), originally known as Sybase SQL Server, and also commonly known as Sybase DB or Sybase ASE, is a relational model database server developed by Sybase Corporation, which later became part of SAP AG.
+SAP ASE (Adaptive Server Enterprise), originally known as Sybase SQL Server, and also commonly known as Sybase DB or Sybase ASE, is a relational model database server developed by Sybase Corporation, which later became part of SAP SE.
 ASE was developed for the Unix operating system, and is also available for Microsoft Windows.

 In 1988, Sybase, Microsoft and Ashton-Tate began development of a version of SQL Server for OS/2, but Ashton-Tate later left the group and Microsoft went on to port the system to Windows NT.
 When the agreement expired in 1993, Microsoft purchased a license for the source code and began to sell this product as Microsoft SQL Server.
 MS SQL Server and Sybase SQL Server share many features and syntax peculiarities.

 History

-Bob Epstein left Britton Lee, Inc. to help found Sybase and carried a lot of the ideas from the hardware database with him.
-Reasoning that standard hardware such as Intel, Motorola and Sun 32 and 64 bit processors running database software could advance much more rapidly than specialist hardware.
+Bob Epstein left Britton Lee, Inc. to help found Sybase and carried a lot of the ideas from the hardware database with him, reasoning that standard hardware such as Intel, Motorola and Sun 32 and 64 bit processors running database software could advance much more rapidly than specialist hardware.

 Originally developed for Unix operating system platforms in 1987, Sybase Corporation's primary relational database management system product was initially marketed under the name Sybase SQL Server.
-In 1988, SQL Server for OS/2 was co-developed for the PC by Sybase, Microsoft, and Ashton-Tate.
+Microsoft's Bill Gates praised it as the world's best SQL database engine; in 1988, SQL Server for OS/2 was co-developed for the PC by Sybase, Microsoft, and Ashton-Tate.
 Ashton-Tate divested its interest and Microsoft became the lead partner after porting SQL Server to Windows NT.
 Microsoft and Sybase sold and supported the product through version 4.2.1.

-The key feature that made Sql Server attractive from the start was its high performance due to shared log writes, clustered indexes and a small memory footprint per user.
+The key feature that made SQL Server attractive from the start was its high performance due to shared log writes, clustered indexes and a small memory footprint per user.
 As a result of these and other design features it performed well "out of the box".

 Sybase released SQL Server 4.2 in 1992.
 This release included internationalization and localization and support for symmetric multiprocessing systems.